Wars (series)

 In 2005, Advance Wars: Dual Strike was released on the Nintendo DS family of systems, which followed and expanded on the basic format of its predecessors.
 That same year Battalion Wars, developed by Kuju Entertainment, was released for the GameCube in Japan under the title Totsugeki!!
 Famicom Wars, where it is considered a spin-off from the main series.
 Battalion Wars is a 3D action real-time strategy game, as opposed to the turn-based strategy of the main series.
 An expanded sequel for the Wii, Battalion Wars 2 was released two years later.
-The last major title in the franchise, Advance Wars: Days of Ruin, was released internationally for the DS in 2008 and notably departed from the series's lighthearted tone.
+The last major title in the franchise, Advance Wars: Days of Ruin, was released internationally for the DS in 2008 and departed from the series' light hearted tone.
 Like the two Game Boy Advance titles preceding it, the game was canceled in Japan following a series of delays until it finally released as a downloadable game in 2013.
 At E3 2021, over a decade after the release of Days of Ruin, a collection of remakes of both Advance Wars games, titled Advance Wars 1+2: Re-Boot Camp, was announced for the Nintendo Switch, with a planned release date of December 2021.
-A release date of April 8, 2022 was later announced, however on March 9, 2022 it was announced that due to the 2022 Russian invasion of Ukraine the game was being delayed until further notice.
+A release date of April 8, 2022 was later announced, however on March 9, 2022, it was announced that due to the Russian invasion of Ukraine the game was being delayed until further notice.
 Another release date of April 21, 2023 would be announced a year later.
 These remakes were developed in collaboration with WayForward Technologies.